ioccc-src/winner/1996/westley/README.md

 ## Judges' remarks:

-Time and time again, Brian Westley seems to come up with a winner!
+Time and time again, Brian Westley seems to come up with a winning entry!
 We are amazed at how much is being done with only one relatively short line.
 We think you will as well if you take the time to understand it.